vJourneyman/lakgraph/content/“Im not sure that we were that good in the first 40, either,” and more from McLellan, Durzi and Dowd.md

 ---
-title: "“Im not sure that we were that good in the first 40, either,” and more from McLellan, Durzi and Dowd"
+title: “Im not sure that we were that good in the first 40, either,” and more from McLellan, Durzi and Dowd
 date-created: 2022-10-23
 day-of-week-created: Sun
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # “Im not sure that we were that good in the first 40, either,” and more from McLellan, Durzi and Dowd